Looking for Property Lines on Google Earth? Wondering How Accurate Are the Google Maps Property Lines?

-Although the parcel data has been removed from Google Earth for over a year, less frequent Google Earth users are still turning to the tool for property lines and asking where did the property line layer go?
-After a quick Google search they will discover the feature is no longer available through Google Earth or Google Earth Pro.
+Although the parcel data has been removed from Google Earth for over a year, less frequent Google Earth users are still turning to the tool for property lines and asking where did the property line layer go on Google Earth Pro?
+After a quick Google search the Google Property Lines feature is no longer available through Google Earth or Google Earth Pro.
 However, they will surely be pleased to learn about ReportAll’s PARLAY, a parcel layer that works with any version of Google Earth.
 PARLAY (combination of the words "parcel" and "layer") provides parcel data including property lines, or parcel boundaries, as well as a variety of attributes such as owner, address, and other details as well as links to the property record at the local assessor/auditor site.
 Real estate professionals, loan officers, insurance companies and other relevant professions will be happy to take advantage of this FREE 14-day trial.

 Will the Parcel Data Layer Return to Google Earth?